Bank Card Safety Tips for Travelers

-Protect your credit and debit cards.
-Take to Europe only the credit and debit cards that you expect to use, plus a backup, and keep them safely in your money belt.
+Bring fewer cards and keep tabs on them.
+Take to Europe only the credit and debit cards that you expect to use, plus a backup, and keep them protected from pickpockets in your moneybelt.
 Upon returning home, verify the balance and charges on your debit and credit cards.
-Some travelers monitor balances as they travel, though accessing a financial account online can be risky.
+Some travelers monitor balances as they travel, though it's important to be careful when accessing a financial account online.

-Use your debit card only at ATMs.
+Don't use a debit card for purchases.
 Because a debit card pulls funds directly out of your bank account, potential charges incurred by a thief are scary — it's your money that's gone, and it will stay gone until the fraudulent use is investigated by your bank.
-For that reason, I use my debit card only for cash-machine withdrawals.
+For that reason, I limit my debit card use to cash-machine withdrawals.
 To make purchases, I pay with cash or a credit card.

-Money Grabbers: These scammers work in pairs — the first one distracts you after you’ve entered your card and PIN; the second one grabs your cash.
-There are many clever ruses used to distract you.
-The scammer may pretend to sell you a newspaper, she may place a €5 bill at your feet and tell you that you dropped some money, or she may ask you for a charitable donation.
+Also, pay attention to strangers loitering near a cash machine, especially if they're in pairs (most commonly, the first one distracts you; the second one grabs your cash).
+Remember that you're most vulnerable just after you have entered your PIN and the withdrawal amount.
+Be savvy about the many clever ruses used to distract ATM-goers.
+The scammer may pretend to sell you a newspaper, place a €5 bill at your feet and tell you that you dropped some money, or ask you for a charitable donation.
 Sometimes the scammers are children.
-Pay attention to strangers loitering near the machine and remember that you’re most vulnerable just after you have entered your PIN and the withdrawal amount.